Outside Nevada Accuplacer Info

 If you do not have the opportunity to take Accuplacer in Reno, Las Vegas or at any of the other colleges in Nevada, you can take it at a local college or university outside Nevada.

 Unfortunately, CollegeBoard does not provide a list of institutions or testing sites that give Accuplacer.
-Additionally, neither the Math/Stats Department nor the Math Center has this information.
+Additionally, the Testing Center does not have this information.
 Students and parents should call surrounding colleges and universities to ask if they offer Accuplacer testing.

 - The scores must be faxed directly from the testing center at the local institution and not from the student, parent, high school teacher, etc.

-- The fax should be sent to the Math Center: (775-784-1080) and MUST be accompanied by this completed cover sheet.
+- The fax should be sent to the Testing Center: (775-784-1080) and MUST be accompanied by this completed cover sheet.

-- The Math Center will only accept the official "Score Report" print out from Accuplacer.
+- The Testing Center will only accept the official "Score Report" print out from Accuplacer.
 Here is an example.

 - The score report vary slightly from institution to institution, as each college or university can determine what is printed on the score report.
 In order to be valid for UNR placement the score report must contain the following: